Introduction to Machine Learning (I2ML)

 This website offers an open and free introductory course on (supervised) machine learning.
 The course is constructed as self-contained as possible, and enables self-study through lecture videos, PDF slides, cheatsheets, quizzes, exercises (with solutions), and notebooks.

 Why another ML course: A key goal of the course is to teach the fundamental building blocks behind ML, instead of introducing “yet another algorithm with yet another name”.
-We discuss, compare and contrast risk minimization, statistical parameter estimation, the Bayesian viewpoint and information theory and demonstrate that all of these are equally valid entry points to ML.
+We discuss, compare, and contrast risk minimization, statistical parameter estimation, the Bayesian viewpoint, and information theory and demonstrate that all of these are equally valid entry points to ML.
 Developing the ability to take on and switch between these perspectives is a major goal of this course, and in our opinion not always ideally presented in other courses.

 We also want this course not only to be open, but open source.